OHDSI/CureIdRegistry/README.md

 ## Explanation of the Curation Script Files:

+**00 - Create Concept Table**
+- Creates a table of standard concepts required for the CureID Registry project.
+- It is used in conjunction with CONCEPT_ANCESTOR table in 02_CURE_ID_All_Tables.sql script
+- Fields particularly important to the process are "is_standard" and "include_descendants".
+  - "is_standard" determines the standardization of the concept, either: a "C", "S", or "N"
+    - C is for classification.
+This concept will not be used, but it may have useable descendants
+    - S is for Standard.
+These codes will be used.
+They may or may not have descendants
+    - N is Non-standard.
+These codes will not be used.
+If they have descendants
+  - "include_descendants" determines whether the script should look for descendents
+    - Values are either TRUE or FALSE
+- These will be used in  02_CURE_ID_All_Tables.sql in the FROM clauses:
+Measurement example:
+	INNER JOIN omop.CONCEPT_ANCESTOR
+		ON descendant_concept_id = m.measurement_concept_id
+	INNER JOIN [Results].[cure_id_concepts]
+		ON ancestor_concept_id = concept_id
+	WHERE
+		domain = 'Measurement'
+		AND (include_descendants = 'TRUE' OR ancestor_concept_id = descendant_concept_id)
+- If "include_descendants" is either 'TRUE' or if the ancestor_concept_id is the same as descendant_concept_id, the concept will be used.
+The "is_standard" field is informational only and does not participate in the script.

 **01 - Create Cohort**
 - Identifies all patients with a positive lab result measurement, patient_id and first positive lab result
 - Identifies all patients with a "strong" or "weak" COVID diagnosis based on condition codes